-10-12 years: 500mg/10mls or Cold Remedies. not a result of a head injury

-Given every 4 - 6 hours.
-Tell students that it will take 20-30

-Paracetamol 10-12 years: 500mg/l mins before it

-500mg tablets tablet starts to take

-12-16 years: 750mg/1.5 effect

-tablets

-16-18+ years: 1g/ 2

-tablets

-Given every 4 - 6

-hours.

-Do not exceed 4 doses

-in 24 hours.

-Nurofen 4-6 years: I50mg/ Usually given for Take after May cause

-100mgs/5mls 7.5mls mild or moderate food or with a gastro-intestinal

-7-9 years: 200mg/10 pain, especially for glass of milk. discomfort.

-mls muscular aches.
-Has

-10-11 years: 300mg/ anti- Do not give to Can induce

-I5mls inflammatory asthmatics. asthma attacks.

-Ibuprofen 200mg properties.

-tablets 12-18+ years: Check if Tell students that

-400mg/2 tablets taking other it will take 20-30

-medicines containing mins before it starts to take

-Given every 6- 8 hours Ibuprofen eg effect

-Do not exceed 3 doses Feminax

-in 24 hours

-Do not give

-for 48 hours

-after a sprain.
+16-18+ years: 1g/ 2 tablets Given every 4 - 6 hours.
+Do not exceed 4 doses in 24 hours.
+Nurofen 4-6 years: 150mg/ Usually given for Take after May cause 100mgs/5mls 7.5mls mild or moderate food or with a gastro-intestinal 7-9 years: 200mg/10 mls pain, especially for muscular aches.
+Has glass of milk. discomfort.
+10-11 years: 300mg/ anti- Do not give to Can induce 15mls inflammatory asthmatics. asthma attacks.
+Ibuprofen 200mg properties. tablets 12-18+ years: Check if Tell students that 400mg/2 tablets taking other medicines containing it will take 20-30 mins before it starts to take Given every 6-8 hours Ibuprofen eg effect Do not exceed 3 doses Feminax in 24 hours Do not give for 48 hours after a sprain.

 Cetirizine Under 6 years - must Hayfever Check if they Monitor for

 Img/Iml liquid be prescribed by a Dr. have had effectiveness.

 6-11 years: 5mg/ 5mls Relief of acute minor another long

 twice daily (morning allergy symptoms lasting

 and night with 10-12 antihistamine

 hours between doses) already that

 day, eg.

 Cetirizine 12-18+ years: 10mg loratadine and

 Hydrochloride once daily then do not

 10mg tablets give.

 Do not give to

 someone with

 epilepsy.

 Classed as

 non-drowsy

 but can make

 some people

 feel sleepy.

 Piriton liquid Under 12 years - must Relief of acute Likely to cause Monitor for

 2mg/ 5ml be prescribed by a Dr. allergy symptoms drowsiness effectiveness.

 Hayfever Check if they

 Chlorpheneramine 12-18+ years: 4mg are planning

 Maleate 4mg Can have every 4-6 to drive,

 (PIRITON) tablets hours, with max.
 6 operate any

-tablets/24hours dangerous
+tablets/ 24 hours dangerous

 equipment or

 take part in a

 potentially

 unsafe activity.

 Do not give to

 someone with

 epilepsy.

 It takes 30-60

-mins to work.
+Ĭ mins to work. ı